 In the root of the project we have some important files and folders:

-The npm packages installed in the project with the
+The npm packages installed in the project with the npm install command.

 A super simple yet complete Node.js Express server to serve your Angular app with server side rendering support.
+Learn more about ssr in this project.

 Default webpack config used by the Angular CLI build/bundling workflow.

-We have already talked about the configuration for the workflow enough, now let's dive in the details of the
+Now let's dive in the details of the

 Inside of the